Robert Livingstone: Financing, Production, Screenwriting, Editorial services.

 As a former publisher and editor, I’ve worked extensively with writers.
-As a writer myself, I have written two screenplays and a novel.
+As a writer myself, I have written three screenplays, an 8-part, 8-hour series, and a novel.
 I have edited books, screenplays and business plans.

 What is Copy Editing?